arista-channel/acws/docs/wireless/b01_lab.md

 ## Managing the Configuration Hierarchy

 Within CV-CUE, much of the configuration is hierarchical, so everything you configure will be inherited from that level and it's children.

+### Moving AP to Location

 Expand the `Locations` pane by clicking on the hamburger icon :material-menu:.
 Now select the three dots :material-dots-horizontal: to the left of `Locations` and click on `Manage Navigator`.

 ![Campus Studio](./assets/images/b01/config/01_config.png){ width=600" }